Yanrishatum/BuildConfig/README.md

 # BuildConfig
 Haxe Macro-based tool for inlining Json configuration files.

-BConfig supports TJSON library and use it instead of default Haxe json parser unless `bc_notjson` define set.
+BConfig supports TJSON library and use it instead of default Haxe json parser unless `bc_tjson` said otherwise.
+See defines in Api.
 You can define your own data parser with `bc_customJson` define.
 See defines in Api.
 Haxe autocomplete provides navigation trough configuration files.